-When we travel for work, we eat terribly.
+When we travel for work, our healthy eating flies out the door.
 Our days are long, and we usually end up bellying up at the hotel bar.
 It certainly is a shame that we do not have the time to venture out and explore new eats.
-What tends to happen after bellying up to the bar, is an order of icy cold beers and buffalo wings makes their appearance.
-Occasionally, a green salad tossed in to make us feel better about what we have just done to our bodies.
-When our travels find us delayed at an airport, we have found that the best food that can usually be found in any of the restaurants are the wings.
-Not sure about you, but, I’d rather throw back wings instead of a non-mentionable double cheese burger.
-Last year we decided to make a game of eating wings, and at every airport, if we had long layovers we would “intentionally” search for the best wings at that airport.
-Trust me, it has been sinful fun.
+What tends to happen after bellying up to the bar, is an order of icy cold beers and buffalo wings.
+Occasionally, a green salad tossed in to make us feel better.
+When our travels find us delayed at an airport, we have found that the best food that can be found in any of the restaurants are the wings.
+Not sure about you, but, I’d rather throw back chicken wings instead of a non-mentionable double cheeseburger.
+Last year we decided to make a game of eating chicken wings at every airport in search of the best chicken wings at an airport.
+This has been delicious fun.
 The bad thing about eating platters of Buffalo Wings is that most of them are fried.
 Over our last platter of over saturated fat, we questioned why no one ever serves platters of Baked Buffalo Wings.

 After chatting about what we should eat during the Super Bowl and what were the best foods to be served, buffalo wings was the first thing that came up.
 Is it even the Superbowl without a platter of killer wings?
 Lenny decided to tackle the task of making the best chicken wings.
 After many conversations about which way to go, Cajun, Asian, Portuguese, Ukrainian, we decided that some things are meant to be traditional.
 And America football deserves a traditional buffalo wing.